A Silent Voice (film): Plot

 Shōya Ishida and his friends bully Shōko Nishimiya, a transfer student who was born deaf.
-When the principal learns of the bullying, Shōya's friends frame him as the sole perpetrator to save face.
+When the principal learns of the bullying, not wanting to face consequences, Shōya's friends frame him as the sole perpetrator to save face.
 Shōya blames Shōko when she tries to help him, and having had enough of the abuse, Shōko finally snaps and physically attacks him as revenge.
 The latter is subsequently transferred to another school, with Shōya keeping her notebook.

 With his reputation as a bully following him through middle school, Shōya becomes a depressed loner in high school who believes suicide is his only absolution.
 However, he makes amends with those he has wronged before ending his life.
 Shōya reconciles with Shōko when returning her notebook at the sign language center she attends, realizing she is still lonely due to her shyness.
 Shōya is also befriended by Tomohiro Nagatsuka, a similarly friendless classmate who feels indebted to Shōya for saving him from a bully.

 Shōya tries to meet up with Shōko to help her feed the koi in the river, much to the ire of her younger sister, Yuzuru.
 When Shōya illegally jumps into the river to retrieve Shōko's notebook, Yuzuru takes a photo of the incident and posts it online to have him suspended from school.
 Yuzuru runs away from home after an argument with Shōko over the incident.
 Shōya offers to let Yuzuru stay at his house, and the two begin to bond.

 Shōya helps Shōko reconnect with Miyoko Sahara, a kind classmate who genuinely befriended Shōko and is currently in the same school as Naoka Ueno, who also bullied Shōko and weasels back into Shōya's life.
 Shōko also meets Miki Kawai, her elementary school class president, who now attends the same school as Shōya and is in a relationship with Satoshi Mashiba.
 Shōko later gives Shōya a gift and verbally confesses her feelings for him, but runs off upset when Shōya mishears her.
 Shōya invites Shōko to an amusement park with Tomohiro, Miyoko, Miki, and Satoshi.
 They are joined by Naoka, who is infatuated with Shōya while trying to reconnect him with their old friends.